ab77/netflix-proxy/README.md

 +----------+                  +-----------+                 +-----------------+
 ```

 When IPv6 public address is present on the host, Docker is configured with public IPv6 support.
-This is done by diving the small public IPv6 range allocated to the VPS by two and assigning the second half to the Docker system.
+This is done by dividing the small public IPv6 range allocated to the VPS by two and assigning the second half to the Docker system.
 Network Discovery Protocol (NDP) proxying is required for this to work, since the VPS allocation is usually too small to be properly routed[n].
 Afterwards, Docker is running in dual-stack mode, with each container having a public IPv6 address.

 If IPv6 is not enabled, the VPS is built with IPv4 support only.